hypercore-cxx/hyper-build/README.md

 are supported.

 - `install` Run AFTER the package is installed.
+- `pretest` Run BEFORE the test command.
-- `test` Run by the npm test command.
+- `test` Run by the test command.
+- `posttest` Run AFTER the test command.

 The `test` script is special because it will automatically discover headers and compilation units needed by your dependencies.